aery32/aery32-refguide/source/module_functions.rst

 .. important::

     PBA and PBB clocks have to be less or equal to CPU clock.
+Morever, the flash wait state has to been taken into account at this point.
+If the CPU clock is over 33 MHz, the Flash controller has to be initialized with one wait state, like this ``flashc_init(FLASH_1WS, true)``.
+If the CPU clock speed is less or equal than 33 MHz, zero wait state is the correct setting for the flash.

 .. hint::